pluralsight/guides/docker-s-beginner-guide/article.md

 For a complete list of commands you can go to [https://docs.docker.com/engine/reference/commandline/cli/](https://docs.docker.com/engine/reference/commandline/cli/).
 I will recommend you to read all of those commands.

 Hope that this will help you.
-Thank you.
+For any question just write me on twiiter [@grvmariobyn](https://twitter.com/grvmariobyn) Thank you.
 Marius.